LucasArts adventure games: Games related to LucasArts adventures by descendant companies

 Tim Schafer, the creator of Full Throttle and Grim Fandango, left LucasArts at the beginning of 2000 to found Double Fine Productions.
 Among their games include The Cave, a game designed by Gilbert and developed by Double Fine, inspired by the multiple-character approach of Maniac Mansion, and Broken Age, a point-and-click adventure game financed by crowdfunding through Kickstarter, one of the first games demonstrating this as a viable mechanism for game development.
 Double Fine has been able to engage in acquiring the rights to the LucasArts games for making remasters.
 To date, they have released Grim Fandango Remastered (2015), Day of the Tentacle Remastered (2016), and Full Throttle Remastered (2017).

 Gilbert worked with Winnick, Fox and Ferrari to develop Thimbleweed Park, which was released at the end of March 2017.
 The game, also funded through Kickstarter, was designed as an homage to the early LucasArts adventures mimicking the original 8-bit style interface.
 Gilbert also directed a sixth game in the Monkey Island series, Return to Monkey Island, which was released in September 2022.

 Legacy

+The influence of LucasArts adventure games permeates the genre.
+Per PopMatters: "Everything from Telltale's games, Double Fine's Broken Age, and the Wadjet Eye Games publishing catalog all owe their existence to the golden age LucasArts style."
+PCZ credits them as having "fixed" adventure games which previously were rife with unforgiving design such as unforeseeable deaths and unwinnable situations, with The Secret of Monkey Island in particular having "changed everything".

+Numerous people in the video game industry expressed their appreciation for the games the week of LucasArts' closure in 2013 under Disney.
+The article gathering their statements characterized the games as still "among our pinnacle achievements as an industry".
+Praise was thrown at their creativity, humor, storytelling and accessible gameplay; Chris Charla of Microsoft Studios said "it seems like every single person in the game industry has played them", with designers being able to simply reference an element of the games when pitching a concept.